In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 7. Fusible Plug

-The function of the fusible plug is to put off the fire in the furnace of the boiler when the water level falls below an unsafe level and thus avoids the explosion, which may take place due to overheating of the tubes and the shell.
+The function of the fusible plug is to put off the fire in the furnace of the boiler when the water level falls below an unsafe level and thus avoid the explosion, which may take place due to overheating of the tubes and the shell.

 Applications of Cochran Boiler